 Both you and your adult traveling companion will first open a Marriott Rewards® Premier Plus Credit Card.
 The current offer allows you to earn 100,000 Bonus Points after you spend $5,000 on purchases within the first 3 months of opening your account.

 So after you each make $5k in normal purchase within the first three months, you will each receive 100,000 points and an additional 5000 points for your spending (1%).
 That means 105,000 points per person and a total of 210,000 points combined!
 Then you will convert the Marriott points to Starwood Preferred Guest (SPG) points.
 This will instantly transfer the 210K Marriott points into 70K Starwood points to be used at Swan or Dolphin.
-And since Dolphin/Swan are either 12000 or 16000 points per night depending on the time you visit, you will get 4 nights worth.
-But since anyone who books 4 nights receives a 5th night for free, you will be automatically awarded an extra night at no additional cost.
+And since Dolphin and Swan are either 12000 or 16000 points per night depending on the time you visit, you will get 4 nights’ worth.
+But since anyone who books 4 nights receives the 5th night for free, you will be automatically awarded an extra night at no additional cost.
 Make sense?

 Book your resort with Starpoints